A new goodness of fit test for normal distribution based on Stein's characterization: Introduction

 \section{Introduction}

-Test for normal distribution has great significance as most of the classical tests are developed on the assumption that the available data are generated from normal distribution.
-For goodness of fit test associated with normal distribution using different approaches we refer interested readers to Thode (2002), Zamanzade and Arghami (2012), Bera et al. (2016), Henze and Koch (2017), Nikitin (2018), Sulewski (2019) and Betsch and Ebner (2019a) and the references therein.
-Among these Betsch and Ebner (2019a) developed a test for normal distribution based on the distance between empirical zero-bias transformation and empirical distribution (Betsch and Ebner, 2020).
-Their test statistic has complicated expression which leads to the implementation of the test difficult.
-Motivated by Betsch and Ebner (2019a) we develop a simple non-parametric test for testing normal distribution based on Stein's characterization.
+Test for normal distribution has great significance as most of the classical tests are developed on the assumption that the available data are generated from the normal distribution.
+For the goodness of fit test associated with the normal distribution, we refer interested readers to Thode (2002), Schick et al. (2011), Shalit (2012), Bera et al. (2016), Torabi et al. (2006), Nikitin (2018), Sulewski (2019, 2020), Henze and Jiménez-Gamero (2019), Betsch and Ebner (2020), Henze and Visagie (2020) and Henze and Koch (2020) and the references therein.
+Among these, Betsch and Ebner (2020) developed a test for normal distribution based on the distance between empirical zero-bias transformation and empirical distribution.
+Their test statistic has complicated expression and hence the implementation of the test is difficult.
+Motivated by Betsch and Ebner (2020) we develop a simple non-parametric test for testing normal distribution.

-Stein's identity for normal distribution and its applications has been well studied in statistical literature.
+Stein's identity for normal distribution and its applications have been well studied in statistical literature.
 Let $X$ be a continuous random variable with finite mean $\mu$ and variance $\sigma^2$.
 Let $c(x)$ be a continuous function having first derivative.
 Then $X$ has normal distribution with mean $\mu$ and variance $\sigma^2$ if and only if provided the above expectations exist and the prime denotes the derivative with respect to $x$.
-Stein's type identity for general class of probability distributions and related characterizations, we refer interested readers to Sudheesh (2009) and Sudheesh and Dewan (2016) and the references therein.
-Ross (2011) discussed approximation of the normal, Poisson, exponential and geometric distributions using Stein's method.
-Using Stein's characterization of normal random variable, we develop a new goodness of fit test for normal distribution.
+Stein's type identity for general class of probability distributions and related characterizations, we refer interested readers to Sudheesh (2009), Sudheesh and Tibiletti (2012) and Sudheesh and Dewan (2016) and the references therein.
+Using Stein's characterization, Betsch and Ebner (2021) developed a fixed point characterization for normal random variables.
+Using this fixed point characterization, we develop a new goodness of fit test for normal distribution.
+For recent devolvements on Stein's methods, we refer to Anastasiou et al. (2023).